 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

-Gnome Living:: Most gnomes live alongside or beneath the cities of the dwarves, helping with crafting, and otherwise offering their services.
+Gnome Living Most gnomes live alongside or beneath the cities of the dwarves, helping with crafting, and otherwise offering their services.
 As long as they are granted freedom within both their own society and dwarven society, these smaller creatures will remain content.
 Their golems can be found in most dwarven settlements, and dwarf criminals are often used to power these golems' Soulgems.

 Species info credited to Blazeh/Verridith, Aehryn, and Fyfergrund.

-Appearances;; Dwarves are short and stout, usually standing at four to five feet, with solid, muscular builds.
+Appearance Dwarves are short and stout, usually standing at four to five feet, with solid, muscular builds.
 Their faces are similar to a human's, but rougher, as if hewn from stone.
 The males usually sport bushy beards and long hair, and it comes in every natural color, from blond to black.
 But the most common colors are brown and red.
 The females have the same stocky body shape, but their faces are ever so slightly less harsh, and of course they have no beards.

-Tactics;; Dwarves prefer to keep to themselves and rarely deal with the other species.
+Culture Dwarves prefer to keep to themselves and rarely deal with the other species.
 They have a strained sort of alliance with the Elves, but still get into arguments with them now and then.
 In temperament, they are much like a human or Elf; there are good dwarves and bad dwarves, some evil and some noble.
 But the species as a whole is inclined to be tenacious, warm-hearted, and a bit temperamental.

-Abilities;; The dwarves most celebrated ability is their skill in masonry and metalworking.
+Abilities The dwarves most celebrated ability is their skill in masonry and metalworking.
 Dwarf-made weapons are unparalleled even by the Elves, and it is said that they can make a block of cold grey stone look like a living, breathing dragon in moments.
 Such is their skill.
 But where they excel in weapon-making and building, they are not as adept at arts such as weaving and painting.
 In battle, a dwarf is a fierce opponent.
 They use all types of weapons, maces and hammers and swords and everything in between.
 They almost always go on foot, as only the sturdiest horses can bear their weight.
 There have been a few dwarves with magical inclinations, but most cannot use even the simplest of healing spells.

 Classification: small, intelligent dwarf.
 Location: primarily Evylon.